danielfett/draft-dpop/mainmatter.md

 ## Signature Algorithms

-Implementers MUST ensure that only digital signature algorithms that are deemed secure can be used for signing DPoP proofs.
+Implementers MUST ensure that only asymmetric digital signature algorithms that are deemed secure can be used for signing DPoP proofs.
 In particular, the algorithm `none` MUST NOT be allowed.